Heirlooms Film: Breaking the Silence

 Partnering with director Luke Brookner and co-writers Alex Horlock and Eytan Smith, Will created Heirlooms, a seven-minute short film exploring the generational impact of suicide.
 The film stars Harry Cadby and follows a man grappling with the legacy of his father's suicide, illustrating how grief can resurface during life's milestones, becoming a parent, attending a football match, or other shared experiences.

 The film was produced in collaboration with Suicide&Co, a UK charity supporting those bereaved by suicide.
 It premiered on February 12, 2025, at The Curzon cinema in Soho, London.
-West Ham United FC shared the film across their social media platforms, helping it reach over a million views.
-Heirlooms was also recognised as The Drum’s “Ad of the Day” on February 13, 2025.
+West Ham United FC shared the film across their social media platforms, helping it reach a reported one million-plus views.
+Heirlooms was also recognised as The Drum's "Ad of the Day" on February 13, 2025.

 A Call to Action: Break the Silence

 Heirlooms is a call to break the silence surrounding suicide bereavement.
-In the UK, over 800,000 people are newly bereaved by suicide each year.
-Research shows that around 10% of individuals bereaved by suicide will attempt to take their own lives, and more than one in three will experience suicidal thoughts.
+Research suggests that in the UK, several hundred thousand people are newly bereaved by suicide each year, and that around 1 in 10 of those bereaved by suicide will attempt to take their own life, with more than one in three experiencing suicidal thoughts.

 By sharing his story and creating Heirlooms, Will aims to provide hope and encourage those struggling with suicide loss to seek support.
 As he says, "If I can save one life with the work I do, it will make it all worthwhile."